Philippa Nikulinsky

-Philippa Mary Nikulinsky AM (born 1942) is an artist and botanical illustrator based in Western Australia.
+Philippa Mary Nikulinsky AM (born 1942) is an Australian artist and botanical illustrator based in Western Australia.

 Biography

 Nikulinsky was born in Kalgoorlie in 1942, a remote region in central Western Australia.
-She began working as an illustrator of natural history in the mid 1970s, specialising in plants from harsh environments.
+She began working as an illustrator of natural history in the mid-1970s, specialising in plants from harsh environments.
 Her illustrations have been included in many books and magazines.
 She is the author or coauthor of books on plants, animals, and their environment.
 Other works include the cover art for Landscope, scientific journals, and other publications.

-Nikulinsky’s career focuses on a lifetime fascination with the flora and fauna of the arid lands of Western Australia.
-For nearly 50 years Philippa has travelled throughout this enormous state to record, draw and paint its phenomenal natural history.
+Nikulinsky's career focuses on a lifetime fascination with the flora and fauna of the arid lands of Western Australia.
+For nearly 50 years, Nikulinsky has travelled throughout this enormous state to record, draw and paint its phenomenal natural history.
 She has shared her gift for watercolour painting through teaching, exhibitions, commissioned works and publications.

 Nikulinsky has made contributions to Flora of Australia.
 She is the author of a work on Banksia menziesii (Firewood Banksia), provided illustrations and text to Life on the Rocks (with Stephen Hopper), and a large format art book called Soul of the Desert.
 Many of her works include several organisms, illustrating the ecological relationships of the primary subject, and are noted for possessing high levels of detail while still maintaining a sense of spontaneity.
 As with other botanical illustrators, she works primarily in watercolour.

-In 2011 Her Majesty, Queen Elizabeth II and the Duke of Edinburgh visited Perth for the meeting of Commonwealth Heads of Government (CHOGM).
-During the visit, the Premier of Western Australia presented the Queen with a gift of Philippa’s limited edition publication ‘Wildflowers of the Eastern Goldfields of Western Australia’ on behalf of the State government and the people of Western Australia.
+In 2011, Her Majesty, Queen Elizabeth II and the Duke of Edinburgh visited Perth for the meeting of Commonwealth Heads of Government (CHOGM).
+During the visit, the Premier of Western Australia presented the Queen with a gift of Nikulinsky's limited edition publication ‘Wildflowers of the Eastern Goldfields of Western Australia’ on behalf of the State government and the people of Western Australia.

 Her latest collection of work, Cape Arid includes paintings by her husband Alex Nikulinsky and is held at the world-renowned COMO The Treasury Hotel in Perth.
 In 2016, Prince Charles opened the hotel and was presented with a work from the series.

 On 26 January 2016 Nikulisnky was awarded Member (AM) in the general division of the Order of Australia, "for significant service to the visual arts as a botanical painter and illustrator, to professional associations, and as an author."

 Ceramics

-From 1995 to 2005 Nikulinsky was commissioned to design and paint Australian plants and animals for use on dinnerware produced by Australian Fine China.
+From 1995 to 2005, Nikulinsky was commissioned to design and paint Australian plants and animals for use on dinnerware produced by Australian Fine China.
 These were sold throughout the world.